ayush-shah12/Website-Analytics-Tracking/README.md

 - Logs request metadata in Logfire as well as sending real-time email alerts.
 - Extracts general geolocation info from the *public* IP (e.g., city, country)
 - Supports custom source tracking via query params (e.g., `?a=resume` — use a lookup table as I did to obfuscate this if you want too)
 - Built with **FastAPI** and designed to work with **any website**!
-Just add a simple script to call this backend service route on the first time a user visits.
+Just add a simple script to call this backend service route on the a user visit to your site.
 - Zero tracking scripts, no cookies or information beyond what the browser already sends and is publically available.